Table of Contents

 The Cambridge International Examinations are a globally recognized and respected board whose qualifications are accepted by 1900+ institutions across 81 countries.
 They boast 5,30,000 subject entries per year from over 130 countries.
 But how many of these people get a grade of A or higher?
 Check the statistics for yourself.

 Starting at AS, which is the first year of the 2-years A level course, students must plan out a schedule that they can follow for the next two years.
-Planning will significantly improve your chances of smoothly sailing through the AS and A-Level exams.
+Planning will significantly improve your chances of smoothly sailing through the cambridge AS and the cambridge A-Levels exams.

 So, through trial and error in our personal experiences, our team at Tychr has put together all the lessons we learned the difficult way- so you don’t have to.